snfactory/cubefit/README.md

 The data are N 3-d cubes, where N are observations at different times (typically N ~ 10-30).
 Each cube has two spatial directions and one wavelength direction.
-For SN factory, the dimensions are 15 x 15 x M, where M=779 for the blue channel M=1572 for the red channel.
+For SNFactory, the dimensions are 15 x 15 x M, where M=779 for the blue channel M=1572 for the red channel.
 Each cube has both a data array and a corresponding weight (error) array.

-Some of the data cubes are designed as "final refs", meaning that there is assumed to be no SN light in these epochs.
+Some of the data cubes are designated as "final refs", meaning that there is assumed to be no SN light in these epochs.

 **The model**